History of St. Bees School: Closure and planned re-opening

-Nonetheless, on 17 April 2015 it was confirmed by the Governors that the school would close.
+Nonetheless, on 17 April 2015 it was confirmed by the governors that the school would close.
 The formal statement said the governors are also trustees of the St Bees Foundation and they said they are committed to it having a future in education in west Cumbria and "to the use of the site as support both for the future activities of the foundation and the village of St Bees."

-The school formally closed in July 2015, though there were plans to reopen the school in the near future.
+The school formally closed in July 2015, though there were hopes for a reopening of the school in the near future.
 The last headmaster before closure was James Davies, from September 2012 to July 2015.

-On 5 May 2017 the Trustees announced that the Headteacher Designate was Jeremy Hallows, who was then Head of the Senior School at Bromsgrove School.
+On 5 May 2017 the Trustees announced that the headteacher designate was Jeremy Hallows, who was then head of the Senior School at Bromsgrove School.

 In April 2018 it was announced that the school would open initially with a cohort of Year 7 pupils, nurturing the culture of the school from the ground up and to allow organic growth year on year.